 Patients suspected of having bronchiolitis should undergo pulse oximetry to evaluate oxygenation.
 No further testing is required for mild cases with normal oxygen levels, but in cases of hypoxemia and severe respiratory distress, a chest x-ray supports the diagnosis and typically shows hyperinflated lungs, depressed diaphragm, and prominent hilar markings.
-Infiltrates may be present resulting from atelectasis and/or RSV pneumonia; RSV pneumonia is relatively common among infants with RSV bronchiolitis.
+Infiltrates resulting from atelectasis and/or RSV pneumonia may be present; RSV pneumonia is relatively common among infants with RSV bronchiolitis.

 Prognosis is excellent.
 Most children recover in 3 to 5 days without sequelae, although wheezing and cough may continue for 2 to 4 weeks.
 Mortality is < 0.1% when medical care is adequate.
 An increased incidence of asthma is suspected in children who have had bronchiolitis in early childhood, but the association is controversial because the children who later develop asthma may be more severely affected by RSV and therefore more likely to come to medical attention.
 The incidence seems to decrease as children age.

 Treatment of bronchiolitis is supportive, and most children can be managed at home with hydration and comfort measures.

 Indications for hospitalization include accelerating respiratory distress, ill appearance (eg, cyanosis, lethargy, fatigue), apnea by history, hypoxemia, and inadequate oral intake.
 Children with underlying disorders such as cardiac disease, immunodeficiency, or bronchopulmonary dysplasia, which put them at high risk of severe or complicated disease, also should be considered candidates for hospitalization.